Jeremiah 2 – Broken Cisterns

 ii.
 “God has planted his people a thoroughly reliable stock hoping to gather a rich harvest of choice grapes.
 But she became a strange wild vine, a foul-smelling thing.”
 (Thompson)

 iii.
-Yet your iniquity is marked before Me: “Sin leaveth behind it a deep stain, so ingrained that it will hardly ever be gotten out, not at all by blanching, extenuating, excusing, &c., or by any legal purifications, hypocritical lotions.”
+Yet your iniquity is marked before Me: “Sin leaveth behind it a deep stain, so ingrained that it will hardly ever be gotten out, not at all by blanching, extenuating, excusing, etc., or by any legal purifications, hypocritical lotions.”
 (Trapp)

 iv.
 “So ingrained is Judah’s foul iniquity that no amount of washing with detergents can remove it.
 The supreme merit of Christ’s work on Calvary is that it removes the dark stain of iniquity (1 John 1:7).”
 (Harrison)

 c.
 See your way in the valley; know what you have done: This refers to the valley of Hinnom, the deep gorge that lies to the west and south of Jerusalem.
 This was a place of idolatry and hideous deeds.

 i.
 “Here all sorts of heathen rites were practiced, including the worship of Baal and the worship of Molech (cf. 7:31-32; 2 Kings 23:10).”
 (Thompson)

 ii.
 See your way in the valley; know what you have done: “How could they claim innocence when they were carrying on their vile worship of Baal in the Valley of Hinnom with their child sacrifices?”
 (Feinberg)